jahwill/spesotaskapp/README.md

 # spesotaskapp

-a services app built with flutter framework
+a services app built with flutter framework  which is a UI test task from Speso

 ## Getting Started